Conservancy

 Position Task Book:

 Local Conservancy Burn Boss or Fire Manager may Initialize and Agency Certify the FFT1 PTB.
-The Fire Management Coordinator must Initialize and Agency Certify all task books for a designated Fire Manager.

 Position Currency